Any vaginal bleeding during early pregnancy may be considered a threatened miscarriage.

 Acute infections, including rubella (German measles), CMV (cytomegalovirus), mycoplasma ('walking' pneumonia) and other unusual germs, and severe emotional shock, can also cause miscarriage.

 Diseases and abnormalities of the internal female organs can also cause miscarriage.
-Some examples are an abnormal womb, fibroids, poor muscle tone in the mouth of the womb, abnormal growth of the placenta (also called the afterbirth), and being pregnant with multiples.
+Some examples are an abnormal womb, fibroids, poor muscle tone in the opening of the entrance of the womb, abnormal growth of the placenta (also called the afterbirth), and being pregnant with multiples.

 When to seek medical care